A Boldly Flavored Salmon Recipe for Busy Weeknights!

 - For serving: sesame seeds, scallions, and fresh cilantro

 You’ll also need a parchment (or aluminum foil) lined baking sheet.
-Trust us, the sugars in the sauce can burn and this makes cleanup so much easier!
+Trust me, the sugars in the sauce can burn and this makes cleanup so much easier!

 - Prep the salmon.
 Pat dry with paper towels, then place on a parchment lined baking sheet skin-side down.
 Pour or brush most of the sauce on top of the filets.
 Reserve remaining sauce in a small bowl.

 - Cook the salmon.
-Place in a preheated oven under a broiler set to high, about 6 inches from the heating unit.
-Cook for 6-8 minutes, or until the internal temperature reaches 120F.
-A meat thermometer is the best way to check for proper doneness.
+Place in a preheated oven under a broiler set to high, about 6-inches from the heating unit.
+Cook for 6-8 minutes, or until the internal temperature reaches 120°F. A thermometer is the best way to check for proper doneness.

-If you love this dish, consider these other boldly flavored salmon recipes: Easy Broiled Teriyaki Salmon, Blackened Salmon BLT, 4 Ingredient Baked Cajun Salmon, or this 20 Minute Chili & Bourbon Glazed Salmon.
+If you love this dish, consider these other boldly flavored salmon recipes: Easy Broiled Teriyaki Salmon, Blackened Salmon BLT, Cajun-Rubbed Salmon, or my Chili & Bourbon Glazed Salmon.

 - For best flavor, use fresh salmon filets.